Read original article here: http://searchcloudstorage.techtarget.com/feature/Understand-enterprise-file-sync-and-share-deployment-models

-One of the key considerations for IT is whether to use a cloud EFSS service such as Box or Dropbox for Business, deploy an on-premises EFSS application from the likes of Acellion, Intralinks or Varonis, or go hybrid with products such as Citrix ShareFile, Egnyte or Syncplicity.
+One of the key considerations for IT is whether to use a cloud EFSS service such as Box or Dropbox for Business, deploy an on-premises EFSS application from the likes of Acellion, Intralinks or Varonis, or go hybrid with products such as Citrix ShareFile, Egnyte or Syncplicity by Axway.

 Public Cloud EFSS

 Cloud EFSS is a pretty attractive option.
 In addition to being fast and easy to set up, the public cloud model allows customers to offload some storage and most infrastructure costs.
 A few providers even offer unlimited storage for business accounts.
 The problem with this option is it leaves businesses at the mercy of how service providers handle data protection and security.
 It may also leave your company exposed when it comes to regulatory compliance.

 EFSS admin and control questions that need answering

 Encryption is a must-have for storing corporate data in the cloud, and pretty much all the EFSS service providers encrypt data in the cloud, on endpoint devices and in flight.
 The question is who manages the encryption keys, the service provider or the subscriber?
 If the service provider manages the keys and holds the data, some of their employees can actually access your data.
 This leaves you open to snooping and hacking.
 Thankfully, many EFSS providers now offer customer-managed keys, which alleviates some of these major concerns.